kurtosis-tech/mev-package/README.md

 4. MEV Boost
 5. MEV Flood

+As of 2023-07-21 this package is set to spin up Mock MEV instead of the full stack above which would spin up

+1. Mock MEV builder by Ethereum Foundation
+2. MEV Boost

 Use this package in your package
 --------------------------------
 Kurtosis packages can be composed inside other Kurtosis packages.
 To use this package in your package: